Crypto Gift Taxes Guide

 Are crypto gifts taxable?

-Many countries view gifting crypto as a disposal of a capital asset, just like a sale.
-This makes crypto gifts subject to Capital Gains Tax.
-However, some countries - like Ireland - have a specific gift tax that applies instead.
+Meanwhile, in other countries, like Australia, gifting crypto is a disposal of a capital asset - like a sale, and any perceived gain is subject to Capital Gains Tax.
+Similarly, some countries - like Ireland - have a specific gift tax that applies.

 Can crypto gifts reduce my tax bill?

 Many investors use gift allowances to optimize their tax position.
-For example, when gifts are tax free to spouses and there is a personal capital gains tax allowance or a partner with lower income in the household - you can gift crypto to reduce your overall tax liability.
+For example, in the UK, where gifts are tax free to spouses and there is a personal capital gains tax allowance or a partner with lower income in the household - you can gift crypto to reduce your overall tax liability.

 For others, where gifts are taxable, they may use this to create capital losses to offset capital gains to reduce their overall tax burden.